 Virginia Environmental Law Forum

-This popular and active student group hosts speakers and sponsors law students who participate in environmental moot court and negotiation competitions.
+This popular and active student group hosts speakers and networking events, and sponsors law students who participate in environmental moot court and negotiation competitions.
 The forum, in cooperation with the Law School’s Mortimer Caplin Public Service Center, also provides pro bono opportunities to students interested in environmental law.
 Students may choose from a range of environmental pro bono projects on behalf of public interest and governmental clients that have requested assistance.
 Forum members also have opportunities to network with environmental law employers and professionals.

 The Law School has made a strong financial commitment to students choosing to pursue public interest careers.
 The school’s Mortimer Caplin Public Service Center helps students interested in environmental law find summer internships and postgraduate employment.
 Public Service Center